 J. Education: Each USATF-authorized Athlete Representative or applicant shall attend one USATF Authorized Athletes’ Representative seminar annually, and shall demonstrate compliance with this requirement in a manner prescribed by USATF, prior to obtaining authorization as an Athletes’ Representative.
 USATF reserves the right to issue conditional authorization to an applicant in circumstances that USATF, in its discretion, deems appropriate.
 If an applicant is not able to attend one of the USATF Authorized Athletes’ Representative seminars in person, the applicant may satisfy this requirement by satisfactorily completing an online course, if one is available.

-K. Agent screening committee: The USATF President, after consulting with the Chair of the Athletes Advisory Committee, shall appoint a three-person Agent Screening Committee, consisting of one professional athlete in Athletics, one USATF-authorized Athletes’ Representative with at least ten (10) years’ experience, and one other person with a legal or business background.
+K. Agent screening committee: The USATF President, after consulting with the Chair of the Athletes Advisory Committee, who first obtained the AAC’s approval, shall appoint a three-person Agent Screening Committee, consisting of one professional athlete in Athletics, one USATF-authorized Athletes’ Representative with at least ten (10) years’ experience, and one other person with a legal or business background.
 The President shall also appoint an alternate for each position.
 The Agent Screening Committee’s duties may include:

 1. Reviewing applications for authorization; and